Orangutan with baby in nest

 Yes, you can adopt an orangutan with WWF.
 Donations from orangutan adoptions go both directly to support orangutans, as well as to fund our wider work to protect nature and our planet.
 Adoptions are symbolic for donating and supporting our conservation work with different species.
 By adopting an orangutan, you will be supporting a whole group of orangutans, rather than one individual.

-You can adopt an organutan with WWF from just £3 a month if you pay via Direct Debit, or with a minimum one-off payment of £36.
+You can adopt an organutan with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
 To adopt an organutan with WWF, select your donation amount on the widget, click 'Adopt Now' and then complete your donation via our secure online checkout.

-You can adopt an organutan with WWF from just £3 a month via Direct Debit, or from just £36 via a one-off payment.
-Your money could go further if you pay by Direct Debit as this supports our long-term planning and helps keep our administration costs down.
+You can adopt an organutan with WWF from just £3 a month via Direct Debit or a £36 one-off payment.
+Your money goes further by Direct Debit as this supports our long-term planning and helps keep our administration costs down.

-When you adopt an organutan with WWF, 50% of your donation will fund programs of work that directly support orangutans while the remaining 50% will fund other projects that need it most.
+When you adopt an orangutan with WWF, your donation will not only fund programs of work that directly support orangutans, but also other vital projects to help bring our world back to life.
 After adopting an orangutan you'll receive a welcome pack including an optional toy and note from the WWF team welcoming you on board.
 We'll keep you updated on how you're supporting our vital work by sending you three adoption updates a year.

 Orangutan adoptions help us; promote the sustainable production and use of palm oil to protect orangutan habitats; identify and restore wildlife corridors to reconnect fragmented orangutan habitat; support local management of protected areas.